 But that’s also not to say it’s impossible.
 Maybe new people are joining your team, junior members are being promoted, or an intern is coming on full-time.
 As with anything else, the only way to know is to ask.

-If you’ve weighed all that out and are ready to explore the idea (especially if you’ve decided you need a part-time role regardless), here’s how to go about it:
+If you’ve weighed all that out and are ready to explore the idea (especially if you’ve decided you need part-time hours regardless), here’s how to go about it:

 How to Prep